 Abraham believed God’s promise even though he could not see how God would fulfill it.
 God gave him a son by his wife Sarah, and they named him Isaac, which means “he laughs.”
 Sometimes we laugh at God’s plans, because they seem impossible, but with God all things are possible.

 Firm in Faith

 Faith is never stagnant.
 With every choice we make, we either move closer to God or move away from His love.
 Mary is a model for how our faith can constantly grow and take us closer to God.
-Fr.
-Marie-Dominique Philippe, O.P. identifies three stages in Mary’s faith journey: Before Jesus, With Jesus, and After Jesus.
+There are three stages in Mary’s faith journey: Before Jesus, With Jesus, and After Jesus.
 Regardless of what stage she was in, throughout all of her life, Mary sought to know God’s will better and to model her life according to God’s plan for her.

 What daily choices do we make that bring us closer to God?
 Answers will vary.